MicrosoftLearning/dp-080-Transact-SQL/Instructions/Demos/01-module-1-demos.md

     ```

 12. Use the **&#x23f5;Run** button to run the query, and and after a few seconds, review the results, which includes all fields for all products.
+13. in the results pane, select the **Messages** tab.
+This tab provides output messages from the query, and is a useful way to check the number of rows returned by the query.

 ## Run basic SELECT queries

 Use these example queries at appropriate points during the module presentation.

-1. In Azure Data Studio, open the file at https://raw.githubusercontent.com/MicrosoftLearning/dp-080-Transact-SQL/master/Scripts/module01-demos.sql
+1. In Azure Data Studio, open the file at **https://raw.githubusercontent.com/MicrosoftLearning/dp-080-Transact-SQL/master/Scripts/module01-demos.sql**
 2. Connect the script to the saved **AdventureWorks** connection.
 3. Select and run each query when relevant (when text is selected in the script editor, the **&#x23f5;Run** button runs only the selected text).